 Some people feel pain in their calves when walking fast, up a hill, or on a hard surface.
 This condition is called intermittent claudication.
 Stopping to rest for a few moments should end the pain.
-If you have these symptoms, you must stop smoking.
+If we have these symptoms, we must stop smoking.
 See the Manna Diet eBook for a detailed walking program and get started.
 Some people can be helped with medication to improve circulation.

 The risk of needing an amputation is far greater for people with diabetes than for people without it.
 This is due to the fact that many diabetics suffer from peripheral arterial disease (PAD) which reduces the blood flow to the legs and feet.
 Together with nerve disease, (which causes a loss of sensation) diabetics are much more prone to ulcers and infections that require amputation.